-Modified adjusted gross income limitation.
+Modified adjusted gross income (MAGI) limitation.
 The maximum special allowance that single individuals and married individuals filing a joint return can qualify for is \$25,000.
 The maximum is \$12,500 for married individuals who file separate returns and who lived apart at all times during the year.
 The maximum special allowance for which an estate can qualify is \$25,000 reduced by the special allowance for which the surviving spouse qualifies.

-If your modified adjusted gross income (defined below) is \$100,000 or less (\$50,000 or less if married filing separately), your loss is deductible up to the maximum special allowance referred to in the preceding paragraph.
-If your modified adjusted gross income is more than \$100,000 (more than \$50,000 if married filing separately), the special allowance is limited to 50% of the difference between \$150,000 (\$75,000 if married filing separately) and your modified adjusted gross income.
-When modified adjusted gross income is \$150,000 or more (\$75,000 or more if married filing separately), there is no special allowance.
+If your MAGI (defined below) is \$100,000 or less (\$50,000 or less if married filing separately), your loss is deductible up to the maximum special allowance referred to in the preceding paragraph.
+If your MAGI is more than \$100,000 (more than \$50,000 if married filing separately), the special allowance is limited to 50% of the difference between \$150,000 (\$75,000 if married filing separately) and your MAGI.
+When MAGI is \$150,000 or more (\$75,000 or more if married filing separately), there is no special allowance.

-Modified adjusted gross income is your adjusted gross income figured without taking into account the following amounts, if applicable.
+MAGI is your adjusted gross income figured without taking into account the following amounts, if applicable.

-- Any passive activity loss. - Any rental real estate loss allowed under section 469(c)(7) to real estate professionals (defined earlier). - Any overall loss from a publicly traded partnership. - Any taxable social security or equivalent railroad retirement benefits. - Any deductible contributions to an IRA or certain other qualified retirement plans under section 219. - The domestic production activities deduction. - The student loan interest deduction. - The tuition and fees deduction. - The deductible part of self-employment taxes. - The exclusion from income of interest from Series EE or I U.S. Savings Bonds used to pay higher education expenses. - The exclusion of amounts received under an employer's adoption assistance program.
+- Any passive activity loss. - Any rental real estate loss allowed under section 469(c) (7) to real estate professionals (defined earlier). - Any overall loss from a publicly traded partnership. - Any taxable social security or equivalent railroad retirement benefits. - Any deductible contributions to an IRA or certain other qualified retirement plans under section 219. - The student loan interest deduction. - The deductible part of self-employment taxes. - The exclusion from income of interest from Series EE or I U.S. Savings Bonds used to pay higher education expenses. - The exclusion of amounts received under an employer's adoption assistance program.